REMnux/docker/viper/README.md

     sudo docker run -it --rm -v ~/workdir:/home/nonroot/workdir remnux/viper

-To run the 'clamav' plugin, the clamav-daemon must be running.
-You can enable this by running:
+To run the "clamav" Viper plugin, the clamav-daemon must be running.
+You can enable this by running inside the container:

     sudo service clamav-daemon start